Michigan State coach Izzo joins Final Four first timers

 Now, Izzo.

-The master of March may have pulled off the greatest coaching job of his career in the Elite Eight on Sunday, pulling the strings to knock Duke and its fantastic freshmen from the bracket.
+The master of March may have pulled off the greatest coaching job of his career in the Elite Eight on Sunday, pulling the strings to knock top overall seed Duke and its fantastic freshmen from the bracket.

 Izzo’s game plan frustrated Zion Williamson, R.J.
 Barrett and the rest of the Blue Devils most of the day in Washington, D.C.